hallettj/hallettj.github.com/_drafts/purely-functional-data-structures-in-javascript.markdown

     // ("Synesthesia Bike Tour" "Code 'n' Splode Monthly Meeting")

 Looks good!
 Now let's add an undo feature.
-In case the user changes her mind about the last appoinment that was added, the undo feature should recreate the previous state without that appointment.
+In case the user changes her mind about the last appointment that was added, the undo feature should recreate the previous state without that appointment.
 The implementation of `Calendar` is the same as before except that the constructor takes an additional optional argument, the `add` method